Bone Density Test: Key Insights and Guidelines

 The International Society for Clinical Densitometry (ISCD) sets strict acquisition and analysis standards before a scan can be labeled "diagnostic."
 BodySpec uses the same low-radiation technology but follows a whole-body protocol tuned for repeat wellness monitoring.

-Bottom line: If your BodySpec scan shows a downward trend or lower-than-expected bone density, view it as an early warning and follow up with your healthcare provider for a diagnostic central DXA.
+Bottom line: If your BodySpec scan shows a downward trend or lower-than-expected bone density, treat it as an early signal to take action — whether that means discussing the results with your healthcare provider, prioritizing bone-supporting lifestyle changes, or simply keeping a closer eye on trends over time.

 Bone Density Testing Options: DXA vs. QCT vs. Ultrasound